Michael and Cecilia Ibru University

 Michael and Cecilia Ibru University is a private university located in Agbara-Otor in Delta State.
-The university was established and co-founded in 2015 by Michael Ibru and Cecilia Ibru with the aim of reducing poverty.
+The university was founded in 2015 by industrialist Michael Ibru and his wife, Cecilia Ibru.
+It is one of the Institutions supporting the AltSchool Africa programme to develop software engineers across the continent.

 Academic division

-Michael and Cecilia Ibru University has a number of faculties and courses available, the National Universities Commission (NUC) approved 13 additional courses in 2021 to the institution, some of the courses approved includes LL.B Law, Marketing, Mass Communication, Microbiology, Public Administration and others.
+Michael and Cecilia Ibru University has a number of faculties and courses available.
+The National Universities Commission (NUC) approved 13 additional courses in 2021 to the institution.
+Some of the courses approved include LL.B Law, Marketing, Mass Communication, Microbiology, Public Administration and others.

 The faculties in the university are listed below: